codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Codefresh demo resources**

   Optional.
-Install demo pipelines you can use as a starting point to create your own pipelines.
+Install demo pipelines to use as a starting point to create your own pipelines.

 #### Runtime components